dandemello/https---github.com-dandemello-myblog/content/blog/my-second-post/index.md

 date: "2022-03-09T23:46:37.121Z"
 ---

 Glorify is an app that helps Christians practice their faith and connect digitally.
-In 2021 they raised more than $42mm, mainly from behemoth VCs a16z and Softbank, as well as Hol lywood stars such as Michael Ovitz, Jason Derulo and Michael Bublé.
+In 2021 they raised more than $42mm, mainly from behemoth VCs a16z and Softbank, as well as Hollywood stars such as Michael Ovitz, Jason Derulo and Michael Bublé.
 That’s a remarkable round for a company with less than 2 years of operation.

 Although not religious myself, the app sparked my curiosity and I started exploring and trying to understand how they achieved such success.